|Publisher: Core Design/Sega (EU), Front Street Publishing|

 |Developer: Core Design|

 |Number of players: 1-2|

 BC Racers is a racing game developed and published by Core Design as a spin-off of the then-popular Chuck Rock series.
-It was originally released for the Sega Mega CD in 1994, before subsequently seeing ports to the Sega 32X, PC and 3DO the following year.
-Despite its British roots, the 32X version was released exclusively in North America, where it was published by U.S. Gold's short-lived publishing label Front Street Publishing.
+It was originally released for the Sega Mega-CD in 1994, before subsequently seeing ports to the Sega 32X, PC and 3DO the following year.
+The Mega-CD version was distributed in North America by Time Warner Interactive.

 BC Racers takes place in the Chuck Rock universe, where a millionaire playboy caveman, Millstone Rockafella, has organized a bike race.
 The winner will receive the Boulderdash Bike.